BillS13iv/HynConn/README.txt

 -----------------------------------------------------------------------------------------

-Printing was completed using an outside 3D printing service, I would recommend Shapeways Connectors are printed in "Smoothest - Fine Detail Plastic"
+Printing was completed using an outside 3D printing service, I would recommend Shapeways.
+Connectors are printed in "Smoothest - Fine Detail Plastic".